Have you been able to find a good deal on Burlington Stores Inc.’s shares?

 Are institutional investors increasing their holdings in BURL shares?

 The recent increase in stakes in BURL appears to be a result of several institutional investors and hedge funds increasing their positions.
-T. Rowe Price Associates, Inc.’s position in BURL has increased by 9.26% in the first quarter.
-The company now owns 9,221,227 shares of the stock, with a value of $1.26 billion, following the purchase of 781,685 additional shares during the last quarter.
-The Vanguard Group, Inc. made another increased to its shares in BURL during the first quarter, upping its stake by 0.75%.
-During the last quarter, the company picked up 43,040 additional shares for a total stake of worth $783.12 million, bringing number of shares owned by the company to 5,748,482.
+The Vanguard Group, Inc.’s position in BURL has increased by 0.12% in the first quarter.
+The company now owns 5,755,110 shares of the stock, with a value of $812.22 million, following the purchase of 6,628 additional shares during the last quarter.
+T. Rowe Price Associates, Inc. made another decreased to its shares in BURL during the first quarter, downing its stake by -51.32%.
+During the last quarter, the company picked up -4,732,066 additional shares for a total stake of worth $633.56 million, bringing number of shares owned by the company to 4,489,161.

 During the first quarter, Capital Research & Management Co added a 374,400 position in BURL.
-Artisan Partners LP purchased an additional 0.13 million shares in the last quarter, increasing its holdings by 4.65%, now holding 2.91 million shares worth $396.42 million.
-At the end of the first quarter, Fidelity Management & Research Co increased its BURL holdings by 8.53% and now holds 2.66 million BURL shares valued at $362.46 million with the added 0.21 million shares during the period.
+Artisan Partners LP purchased an additional 0.5 million shares in the last quarter, increasing its holdings by 17.13%, now holding 3.41 million shares worth $481.04 million.
+At the end of the first quarter, JPMorgan Investment Management, I increased its BURL holdings by 31.31% and now holds 2.74 million BURL shares valued at $386.25 million with the added 0.65 million shares during the period.

 Leave a Reply